wrossmorrow/machtests/README.md

 This will, of course, create and populate a folder `~/yentests`.
 Note we clone the `development` branch, not the `master` branch.
 Reserve the `master` branch for production.

+**TODO:** It would be cool to have pushes to this repo run a pipeline to post the relevant parts of an installable repo to `S3` (or other) for download.
+Like a CDN.

+**TODO:** It might also be cool to create a simple webform that allowed (secure) entry of various running parameters, converted them to a `.env` file, and them packaged that into a download with the "CDN" version of the code.

 ## Defining the Environment

 We use a `.env` file to define key data needed by the actual test script.
-A template is provided as `.env.template`, because we shouldn't track the `.env` file in the repo.
-It will have secrets you need to leave out of version control.
+A template is provided as `.env.template`, because we shouldn't track the `.env` file in the repo. _It will have secrets you need to leave out of version control._

 Here's a quick list of the variables the running infrastructure will make sense of from `.env`: